rigrergl/barnes-n-web/README.md

 - [X] Never shipping console logs (this might reveal sensitive information on the client)
 - [X] Store hashed passwords with salt
 - [X] Use JWT accessTokens (sent to user when they authenticate, expire, signed with server's private key)
+- [X] For the accessToken cookie, set SameSite to Strict to add some protection against cross-site request forgery attacks (CSRF)[https://developer.mozilla.org/en-US/docs/Glossary/CSRF]
+- [X] For the accessToken cookie, set HttpOnly to true so that the token is only available to the server.
+This helps mitigate cross-site scripting attacks (XSS)[https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_(xss)]
+- [X] For the accessToken cookie, set Secure to true so that the cookie is only sent to the server with an encrypted request over the HTTPS protocol.
+This way the cookie is not sent over unsecured HTTP (exceot on localhost).
+This helps mitigate (man-in-the-middle)[https://developer.mozilla.org/en-US/docs/Glossary/MitM] attackers from easily accessing the information in the token.

 Security Features TODO